nicholasdower/arj/README.md

 ...
 ```

 Optionally, query methods can be added to job classes.
-See the [Query Extesion](#query-extension).
+See the [Query Extension](#query-extension).

 ## Persistence